H2CO3/Sparkling/doc/capi.md

 functions.
 (If you use it on any other bytecode object, then make sure to preserve it while necessary.
 But you really do not want to do that.)
-Runs the specified program and copies its result into `ret`; returns zero on success and nonzero on error, in which case, it sets `errmsg` in `ctx`.
+Runs the specified program and copies its result into `ret`; returns zero on success and nonzero on error, in which case, it sets an error message.

     int spn_ctx_callfunc(
         SpnContext *ctx,